epfl-si/jahia2wp/docs/HOWTOs/UPDATE_THEME.md

-# Howto update the theme (and plugins) from container-wp-volumes
+# HOWTO update the WP files from container-wp-volumes

-The theme and the supported plugins are located in tow places:
+The theme and our supported plugins are located in tow places:

 1. historically, in [container-wp-volumes](https://github.com/epfl-idevelop/container-wp-volumes).
 This repository is used by [jahiap](https://github.com/epfl-idevelop/jahiap), the historical repository of the project.
-That is where Aline pushes her updates
+That is the place where Aline pushes her updates
 2. in this repository/[data](https://github.com/epfl-idevelop/jahia2wp/tree/master/data).
 This is  the source of the code for the current phase of the project

 As for now, the current repository must be manually updated.